 It may happen that, occasionally, your customers are unhappy receiving your SMS messages.
-And in the times of data protection regulations and e-privacy changes, no one wants to mess with an unhappy customer.
+And in times of data protection regulations and e-privacy changes, no one wants to mess with an unhappy customer.

-For the purpose of this article, I will use httpie – a command-line HTTP client.
+For the purpose of this article, I will httpie – a command-line HTTP client.
 To test it, you can use any client – cURL might be your first-choice tool.
 For integration purposes, you can check one of our programming language-specified clients.

 As the API user, you have access to one blacklist.
 You can store an unlimited amount of phone numbers there.
 Those phone numbers may be locked forever or for a limited time (with an expiration date defined).
 Let’s start by checking your blacklist:

 We sent GET request to blacklist/phone_numbers endpoint.
 As you can see blacklist is empty.